 As college costs continue to rise, many parents are increasingly concerned about how they will pay for their child’s college tuition.
-This is a reasonable concern that needs to be addressed when child support is being negotiated and before it is ordered by a judge.
-College expenses can and should be included as part of a divorce, separation or paternity case.
-A California family law attorney can help you prepare a request for child support that includes college expenses, is fair and will protect your child’s best interests.
+This is a reasonable concern that needs to be addressed when child support is being negotiated and before a judge orders it.
+College expenses can and should be included as part of a divorce, separation, or paternity case.
+A California family law attorney can help you prepare a request for child support that provides for college expenses and will protect your child’s best interests.

 The Costs of College Tuition